SylviaOne/Repo-hub/README.md

-## Did you hear about the Mexican train killer?
-He had loco motives
+## Which side of the chicken has more feathers?
+The outside.